-Switching off the engine when the vehicle is still moving will result in a loss of brake and steering will not be locked but higher steering will not be locked but higher.
+Switching off the engine when the vehicle is still moving will result in a loss of brake and steering assistance.
 The steering will not be locked, but higher effort will be required.
 When the ignition is switched off some electrical circuits, warning lamps and indicators may also be OFF.